One of the most frequent questions I hear in regards to the amount of reporting features our email platform offers is, “What does it all mean?”

 Email marketing lists depreciate at a rate of 25% each year.
-Meaning if you have 10,000 members on your list, next year it will be down to 7,500 valid addresses (discounting any new opt-ins).
+Meaning if you have 10,000 contacts on your list, next year it will be down to 7,500 valid addresses (discounting any new opt-ins).
 This is due to users changing email addresses to avoid spam, users changing domain names and with it their email extension, employees leaving companies, and so on.

 There is nothing you can do about soft bounces.
 Most platforms will attempt to deliver to these email addresses and at a certain amount of failed attempts they will turn into hard bounces and be removed from your list.

 In most cases, like 99.9% of them, when a business owners complaint rates soar it’s due to how their list was acquired.
 Where did it come from?
 Was it purchased?
 Did they all truly opt-in and acknowledge that they would like to receive email marketing messages from you?

 No matter what someone tells you, there is no such thing as a “purchased” list of opt-in email addresses.
 Unless the user went to your website and entered their email address, threw their name in a fish bowl at your business location, or otherwise accepted and acknowledged that they want to receive email from you – you are spamming them and they will complain.